History

 1963

 Run by the Royal Opera House, Covent Garden, Troxy was used for rehearsals on an extended stage which was an exact size of the Royal Opera House stage.
-Look out for the revolving stage the London Opera Centre used for practice in our basements and the stage rooms they transformed into practice areas.
+Look out for the revolving stage that the London Opera Centre used for practice in our basements, and the stage rooms they transformed into practice areas.

 1968